 - 6-8 cups cooked long grain rice

-- Cook onion, green onion, green pepper and garlic, stirring frequently, until softened, about 5 minutes.
+Saute onion, green onion, pepper and garlic, stirring frequently, until softened, about 5 minutes.

-- Add chicken broth, beans, Cajun seasonings, Bay leaves, basil, hot pepper sauce and sausage.
+Add sausage and allow to brown, about 5 minutes.
+Add chicken broth, beans, Cajun seasonings, Bay leaves, basil, and hot pepper sauce.